boot-clj/boot-new/README.md

     boot -d seancorfield/boot-new new -h

-Currently all of the basic options from Leiningen's `new` task are supported, although there are no built-in templates.
+Currently all of the basic options from Leiningen's `new` task are supported, and the built-in templates (`app`, `default`, `task`, `template`) are works in progress.

+## Boot Templates

+Boot templates are very similar to Leiningen templates but have an artifact name based on `boot-template` instead of `lein-template` and `boot` instead of `leiningen` in all the namespaces names.
+The built-in templates for Boot new are Boot templates, that produce Boot projects.

 ## Roadmap

-* Add support for "Boot templates" -- with `boot-template` in the artifact name, instead of `lein-template`, and with `boot` in the namespace names, instead of `leiningen`.
-* Add built-in Boot templates for `app`, `default`, `task`, `template`.
 * Add "generate" task that can add new pieces to an existing project, based on a template.

 ## License